Join 20000+ Happy Users Who Use Location Weather to Show Weather Forecasts

 Step 5: Publish and Embed the Shortcode

-- Copy the generated Shortcode and paste it on any page, post, or widget area that works with block editors and page builders too.
+• Copy the generated Shortcode and paste it on any page, post, or widget area that works with block editors and page builders, too.

-Want to see what the final output would be?
+Would you like to see what the final output would be?
 Let’s play the included video below.

 Final Thoughts